Actualizado: sep 28

 *To present divorce or death certificates (You must have been divorced for at least one year before remarrying).
 (Depending the state in México, you will require to presente these documents with Apostilles).

-*You need to provide copies of your passports, plus copies of your witnesses passports (in some areas you need 2 witnesses and in other 4 witnesses).
+*You need to provide copies of your passports, plus copies of your witnesses passports (in some areas you need 2 witnesses and in other cities you need 4 witnesses).

-*You need to performance blood tests in a certified laboratory in México done no more than 15 days before the wedding in Mexico.
+*You need to performance blood tests in a certified laboratory in México, it needs to be done no more than 15 days before the wedding in Mexico.